Course: BSc (Hons) Construction Management and the Environment

 Inspired by this story?

-For more information about construction management and the environment, please visit the BSc (Hons) Construction Management and the Environment course page, or for information about our range of courses within the School of Art, Design and Architecture, please visit the school page.
+For information about our range of courses within the School of Art, Design and Architecture, please visit the school page.

 Want to find similar alumni?